imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </div>
 </div>

-Despite sounding straightforward, **this is an incredible hard task for RL**.
-It struggles because it must make and break contact from different positions, something that leaves RL stuck in the *natural local minima of the task*.
-I tried applying TD-MPC2 [8], an actor-critic approach with online planning, to the task.
-I chose it because I thought it had the highest chance of success, but it still gets 0% success.
+Despite its apparent simplicity, **this is an incredible hard task for RL**.
+The core issue is that the task requires the agent to make and break contact at various positions, which traps the RL algorithm in the task’s inherent local minima.
+I experimented with TD-MPC2 [8]—an actor-critic method that leverages online planning—because it seemed the most promising.
+However, even after extensive tuning, it achieved a 0% success rate.

 <div style="max-width: 400px; margin: 0 auto;">
   <div class="embed-responsive embed-responsive-1by1">